 - Allowances to help with things like rent, your phone and medicine

-You can find out more about this allowance here, or by calling the Farmer Assistance Hotline on 132 316.
+You can find out more about the Farm Household Allowance, or call the Farmer Assistance Hotline on 132 316.

 Often, mental health is an issue for farmers who are doing it tough but who still have to maintain a stiff upper lip for their family.
 Everyone knows the harsh and devastating impact that unmanaged mental health issues can have in our community.
 We know that you are doing it tough and that you are at the mercy of our climate, the weather, and the seasons.
 To help out, the Australian Government has got free support services for: